 8. A big bank is a great place to start your post-college career.

+The advice still rings true: financial institutions are still some of the best feeder companies to top business schools.
 Candidates from a top-tier bank, such as Goldman, JP Morgan, Barclays, Morgan Stanley, Bank of America or Citi, account for 14.1%, of the MBA students in the Harvard class.
 For the GSB, financial services is the biggest feeder industry with 21% of the incoming class, and of those, close to half come from Private Equity.
 Noteworthy is just how many admit started at a big bank, then move on after perhaps two years of a rotational program, indicating that it’s a great place to launch your career.
 Those applicants often get an interesting position working in PE or VC, and that seems to really work for HBS and Stanford.
-Far fewer of those individuals are still with JPMorgan or Morgan Stanley by the time that they actually apply to these schools.
+Far fewer of those individuals are still with JPMorgan or Morgan Stanley by the time of their application to these schools.

 9. The big tech firms were also well represented, such as Google, Amazon and Facebook.